quicwg/base-drafts/draft-ietf-quic-http.md

 When a stream cannot be completed successfully, QUIC allows the application to abruptly terminate (reset) that stream and communicate a reason; see Section 2.4 of {{QUIC-TRANSPORT}}.
 This is referred to as a "stream error."
+An HTTP/3 implementation can decide to close a QUIC stream and communicate the type of error.
+Wire encodings of error codes are defined in {{http-error-codes}}.
 Stream errors are distinct from HTTP status codes which indicate error conditions.
-Stream errors indicate that the sender did not transfer the full request or response, while HTTP status codes indicate the result of a request that was successfully received.
+Stream errors indicate that the sender did not transfer or consume the full request or response, while HTTP status codes indicate the result of a request that was successfully received.

 If an entire connection needs to be terminated, QUIC similarly provides mechanisms to communicate a reason; see Section 5.3 of {{QUIC-TRANSPORT}}.
 This is referred to as a "connection error."
+Similar to stream errors, an HTTP/3 implementation can terminate a QUIC connection and communicate the reason using an error code from {{http-error-codes}}.

-Both stream errors and connection errors have associated error codes; see Section 11 of {{QUIC-TRANSPORT}}.
-However, they do not necessarily indicate a problem with the connection or either implementation.
+Although the reasons for closing streams and connections are called "errors," these actions do not necessarily indicate a problem with the connection or either implementation.
 For example, a stream can be reset if the requested resource is no longer needed.

 An endpoint MAY choose to treat a stream error as a connection error under certain circumstances, closing the entire connection in response to a condition